reinvanoyen/oak/README.md

 );
 ```

-To use the HTTP component (PSR-7 & PSR-15 compliant), a similar method provided, but additionally you'll have to register the Config component...and since the Config component reads
+To use the HTTP component (PSR-7 & PSR-15 compliant) you'll also have to register the Config component...and since the Config component reads
 configuration values from the filesystem, you'll also have to register the Filesystem component:

 ```php